 Certifications and Degrees

-The best-paying skill to have in this role appears to be Acute Care; employees who claim this ability report median compensation of around $24.22 per hour.
-It's pretty common to find people here who know Intensive Care Unit; close to one-seventh consider it a key competency.
-Many workers usually know Obstetrics/Gynecology, Inventory Management, and Telemetry as well.
+Employees who count Acute Care among their skills enjoy higher pay; the median for this group is $24.67 per hour.
+It's pretty common to find people here who know Intensive Care Unit; nearly one in seven consider it a key competency.
+Many workers usually know Inventory Management, Telemetry, and Cardiology as well.

 Benefits and Perks